 Independent third party testing has revealed that Brakes Group has achieved a 47% reduction in emissions of nitrogen oxide (NOx) following a nine month trial.

-A cleaner burning alternative to diesel, Shell GTL Fuel is exclusively supplied in the UK by Certas Energy.
+A cleaner burning alternative to diesel, Shell GTL Fuel is supplied by Certas Energy.
 The first delivery of 70,000 litres of Shell GTL Fuel to Brakes Group was made last October to depot in Park Royal, London.
 The fuel was trialled in the Brakes Group’s fleet of 50 DAF New LF 230 fridge trucks in a bid to reduce emission levels while operating in the capital.
 DAF Trucks’ entire range of New LF, New CF and New XF vehicles, powered by the PACCAR PX and MX family of engines, is certified for use of GTL fuels.

 The 47% reduction in NOx was confirmed in independent, third party tests by analysts at Millbrook vehicle testing facility.
 As well as contributing to a major reduction in emissions of air pollutants compared to regular diesel, Brakes Group has reported that the use of Shell GTL Fuel has led to quieter running levels and odour-free refuelling at the pump.
 Additionally, Shell GTL Fuel has virtually eliminated the requirement for periodic static regeneration of the Diesel Particulate Filter (DPF) in trial vehicles, an important benefit for Brakes Group’s city centre operations.